-Incidentally I previously reviewed each of these account on their own.
-However, since they share some common features but a few notable differences, I thought a head to head comparison was in order.
+Incidentally I previously reviewed each of these accounts on their own.
+However, since they share (or shared) some common features along with a few notable differences, I thought a head to head comparison was in order.
 With that in mind, let’s take a look at how Aspiration and SoFi Money stack up in a number of areas and which I think is ultimately the better pick.

 Comparing Aspiration and SoFi Money

 Before we jump in, I wanted to note something about Aspiration.
 The institution is unique in that it puts an emphasis on charity and the environment.
 This includes donating a portion of their profits, allowing account holders to see what kind of impact (positive or negative) the businesses they shop at have, and more.
 Because of this there may be reasons beyond basic banking needs that one might want to support the company.
 Still, for the sake of this review, I feel it’s only fair to set this goodwill aside and focus strictly on the services they offer.